Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - **git add - A** adds files to the staging area before committing.

-- **git commit -m "initial commit"** commits the work on the stage before pushing it to GitHub.
+- **git commit -m "commit description"** commits the work on the stage before pushing it to GitHub.

 - **git push** updates the repository in GitHub to include new or modified files and folders.